Fact Sheet: Introduction to Trademarks

 The EUTM system offers trademark owners a unified system of protection throughout the EU with the filing of a single application.
 If successful, this one application results in an EUTM registration, which is recognized in all the EU member states.
 As new member states are added to the EU, the coverage of existing EUTMs automatically expands, without any action or payment required of the trademark owner; the protection of an extended EUTM in a new member state, however, dates from the admission date of the member state to the EU rather than the filing date of the EUTM.
 The initial registration period is 10 years from the date of filing of the EUTM application.
 The registering authority is the European Union Intellectual Property Office (formerly the Office for Harmonization in the Internal Market), in Alicante, Spain.

-An EUTM registration may be beneficial for several reasons: (1) it is a time-saving and cost-effective procedure; (2) having to maintain just a single trademark registration results in administrative efficiencies; and, perhaps most important, (3) genuine use in one EU member state may be sufficient to protect an EUTM in all member states from cancellation on the ground of non-use.
-On the other hand, there is a risk that if a ground for rejection applies in just one of the member states, the mark cannot be registered as an EUTM, although conversion to national applications is possible in some cases.
+An EUTM registration may be beneficial for several reasons, including: (1) it is a time-saving and cost-effective procedure; (2) having to maintain just a single trademark registration results in administrative efficiencies; and, perhaps most important, (3) genuine use in one EU member state may be sufficient to protect an EUTM in all member states from cancellation on the ground of non-use.
+There is a risk that if a ground for rejection exists in just one of the member states, then the mark cannot be registered as an EUTM, although conversion to national applications is possible in some cases.

 4. What is the Paris Convention?